 If you’re desperate to see dance beyond watching TikTok, the Kennedy Center has just the thing: live performances.
 It recently announced the 2021-2022 season with exciting debuts (classical Indian dance company Akram Khan), big-name collaborators (Meshell Ndegeocello), and some reliable favorites (Alvin Ailey, The Nutcracker).
 Looking ahead to next summer, the lineup also features a special week dedicated to Black artists within ballet, called “Reframing the Narrative.”

 In October, New York-based Ronald K. Brown—known for his bold work fusing modern, West African, Afro-Caribbean, and other dance genres—will bring his company, Evidence, to present a trilogy of pieces.
 Grace and Mercy both tell a mystical story of a goddess seeking to share her gifts on earth.
-A new work focused on social inequality, called The Equality of Night and Day, will incorporate a live performance by singer and bassist Ndegeocello.
-Jason Moran, the center’s jazz director, is creating an original score with music by Duke Ellington, Fela Kuti, Jennifer Holliday, and others as well as spoken word by Angela Davis.
+In Grace, hear music by Duke Ellington, Fela Kuti, Jennifer Holliday, and others; Mercy will incorporate a live performance by singer and bassist Ndegeocello.
+A new work focused on social inequality, called The Equality of Night and Day, features an original score by Jason Moran, the center’s jazz director, with spoken word by Angela Davis.
 The dancers will “embark on a physical journey towards justice in response to assault that resolves in joy and surrender,” according to the center’s press release.

 That same month, catch an ode to choreographer Paul Taylor’s masterful legacy in modern dance from his eponymous company.
 See Taylor’s renowned Bach-backed Esplanade, in which he captures the ways pedestrians move, and Company B, a World War II-related piece that the Kennedy Center co-commissioned in 1991.
 In November, you can watch London-based artist Akram Khan perform the Indian dance kathak in “XENOS,” a work about a colonial soldier in World War I.